-Berlin/Moscow/Yerevan, 22.10.2018 – On 23 October 2018, SCHNEIDER GROUP is opening an office in the Armenian capital, Yerevan.
-The opening takes place against the background of Armenia’s growing importance as a promising bridge country, which, in addition to its membership in the Eurasian Economic Union (EAEU), has concluded a partnership agreement with the European Union and, via EAEU, a trade agreement with Iran.
+On 23 October 2018, SCHNEIDER GROUP is opening a new office in the Armenian capital, Yerevan.
+The opening takes place against the background of Armenia’s growing importance as a promising bridge country, which along with its membership in the Eurasian Economic Union (EAEU), has concluded a partnership agreement with the European Union and a trade agreement with Iran.

-“What is making Armenia so interesting for the Western economy is its privileged position in the strategic intersection between the West and the East” states Ulf Schneider, Managing Partner of SCHNEIDER GROUP in the run-up to the office’s inauguration.
-He also highlighted that the country is a member of the Eurasian Economic Union since early 2015, while in November 2017 it concluded a Comprehensive and Enhanced Partnership Agreement with the EU.
+“What makes Armenia so interesting for the Western economy is its privileged position in the strategic intersection between the West and the East” states Ulf Schneider, Managing Partner of SCHNEIDER GROUP in the run-up to the office’s inauguration.
+He also highlighted that the country has been a member of the Eurasian Economic Union since early 2015, while in November 2017 it concluded a Comprehensive and Enhanced Partnership Agreement with the EU.

 The Armenian government has initiated reforms, especially on combating corruption, fostering open competition, and breaking up monopolies.
 The recent introduction of special economic zones in the framework of a new economic policy gives additional momentum to those reforms.
 A special economic zone – for the development of high-tech start-ups focusing on Blockchain and other highly specialized IT-products – was announced mid-January 2018.
 Furthermore, another free economic zone is being founded in Meghri, near the border with Iran.